The Obama Foundation Scholars Program at Columbia University seeks rising leaders from around the world who meet the following criteria:

 Scholars will also have the opportunity to lend their experience and expertise to Obama Foundation programs focused on training the next generation of leaders.
 Scholars will work with the Obama Foundation to tailor an action plan to remain engaged with the Foundation upon their return to their home countries or regions.

 No, this is not a degree-granting program.
-Obama Foundation Scholars who complete the Columbia University program will receive documentation from the Obama Foundation Scholars Program at Columbia University recognizing their completion of the program.
+Obama Foundation Scholars who complete the Columbia University program will receive a certificate of completion from the Obama Foundation Scholars Program at Columbia University.

 The program is appropriate for individuals from a variety of educational backgrounds.
 At Columbia University, the Scholars will participate in a year-long, rigorous, immersive program that brings together academic, skills-based, and experiential learning, designed by Columbia University in consultation with the Obama Foundation.
 The program will provide individuals who have a proven commitment to service and leadership with the tools they need to make their efforts more effective and give them the opportunity to apply their skills and knowledge to tackling real world challenges.
 Scholars will also have the opportunity to build connections with a network of leading practitioners and rising global leaders, taking advantage of the unique opportunities for engagement that come with being in the City of New York.